MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-investigate-respond-additional.md

 ms.topic: conceptual
 ---

-# Try Microsoft 365 Defender incident response capabilities in a pilot environment
+# Try Microsoft Defender XDR incident response capabilities in a pilot environment

 **Applies to:**
-- Microsoft 365 Defender
+- Microsoft Defender XDR

-This article is [Step 2 of 2](eval-defender-investigate-respond.md) in the process of performing an investigation and response of an incident in Microsoft 365 Defender using a pilot environment.
+This article is [Step 2 of 2](eval-defender-investigate-respond.md) in the process of performing an investigation and response of an incident in Microsoft Defender XDR using a pilot environment.
 For more information about this process, see the [overview](eval-defender-investigate-respond.md) article.

-Once you have performed an [incident response for a simulated attack](eval-defender-investigate-respond-simulate-attack.md), here are some Microsoft 365 Defender capabilities to explore:
+Once you have performed an [incident response for a simulated attack](eval-defender-investigate-respond-simulate-attack.md), here are some Microsoft Defender XDR capabilities to explore:

 |Capability |Description |
 |:-------|:-----|